Biden targets big offshore wind energy expansion to fight climate change

-(Reuters) - The administration of U.S. President Joe Biden said on Monday that it has set a goal to vastly expand the nation’s offshore wind energy capacity in the coming decade by opening new areas to development, speeding environmental permitting, and boosting public financing for projects.
+(Reuters) -The administration of U.S. President Joe Biden said on Monday that it has set a goal to expand the nation’s offshore wind energy capacity dramatically in the coming decade by opening new areas to development, accelerating permits, and boosting public financing for projects.

-The plan is part of Biden’s broader effort to rapidly transition the U.S. economy to net zero greenhouse gas emissions to fight climate change, a politically controversial agenda that Republicans say could bring economic ruin but which Democrats say can create jobs while protecting the environment.
+The plan is part of Biden’s broader effort to transition the U.S. economy to net zero greenhouse gas emissions to fight climate change, an agenda that Republicans argue could bring economic ruin but which Democrats say can create jobs while protecting the environment.

-“President Biden believes we have an enormous opportunity in front of us to not only address the threats of climate change, but use it as a chance to create millions of good-paying, union jobs,” National Climate Advisor Gina McCarthy said in announcing the plan.
-“Nowhere is the scale of that opportunity clearer than for offshore wind.”
+The U.S., with just two small offshore wind facilities, has lagged European nations in developing the renewable energy technology.
+The administration of Biden’s predecessor, former President Donald Trump, had vowed to launch offshore wind as a promising new domestic industry but failed to permit any projects in part due to concerns of the fishing industry.

+“I have seen this opportunity coming and coming and coming for a lot longer than I thought,” National Climate Advisor Gina McCarthy said at a virtual press conference to announce the administration’s moves.
+“But now we’re finally here.
+We’re ready to rock and roll.”

-The plan sets a target to deploy 30 gigawatts of offshore wind energy by 2030, which the administration said would be enough to power 10 million homes and cut 78 million metric tonnes of carbon dioxide per year, while creating jobs in construction, development, and steel-making.
+The plan sets a target to deploy 30 gigawatts of offshore wind energy by 2030, which the administration said would be enough to power 10 million homes and cut 78 million metric tonnes of carbon dioxide per year.

 One of the first steps will be to open a new offshore wind energy development zone in the New York Bight, an area off the densely populated coast between Long Island, New York and New Jersey, with a lease auction there later this year.

+The industry will employ 44,000 workers directly by 2030 and support 33,000 additional support jobs, the administration said, with a promise that they would be “good-paying union jobs.”

+Many of those jobs will be created at new factories that will produce the blades, towers and other components for massive offshore wind turbines and at shipyards where the specialized ships needed to install them will be constructed.
+The administration predicted the nation would see port upgrade investments related to offshore wind of more than $500 million.

-The administration said it will also aim to prioritize environmental permitting and provide billions of dollars in public financing for offshore wind projects.
+The administration said it will also aim to speed up project permits, including environmental reviews, and provide $3 billion in public financing for offshore wind projects through the Department of Energy.

+The plan was met with skepticism by a fishing industry group that noted a pledge of just $1 million for research into the effects of offshore wind on fisheries.

+“Where’s our roadmap to not completely stomping out one of our main sources of food production and our main source of jobs in coastal communities?”
+Annie Hawkins, executive director of the Responsible Offshore Development Alliance, said in an interview.

 Europe, by contrast, has more than 20 GW of capacity and plans to expand that more than ten-fold by 2050.